-5 scenic bridges for dazzling views of fall near Toronto
+5 scenic bridges for dazzling views of fall in Ontario

 Scenic bridges in Ontario are one of the best ways to take in the beauty of fall colours.
 From narrow suspension bridges to soaring structures that span major rivers, these elevated passageways provide an unforgettable perspective on the world below.

 Here are five scenic bridges you can visit for dazzling views of fall colours near Toronto.

 It's not close enough for an easy day trip, but any getaway to Frontenac region or the Adirondacks should include a drive over the Thousand Islands bridge system, which spans the St. Lawrence River and offers majestic views of the tens of thousands of trees in the area.
 Earlier in the season, you can also check out the observation tower.

 Just two hours away from Toronto, the Ranney Gorge suspension bridge is located in Ferris Provincial Park and Campbellford.
 The 300 foot long bridge sways ever so slightly as you walk over it, but the true thrill is the view of the Trent River when you get to the middle.
 Throughout the month of October, it is just gorgeous.

 The 420-foot suspension bridge at Scenic Caves Adventures near Collingwood is the longest in Southern Ontario.
 It'll take about 45 minutes of hiking to get to it, but it's all worth it when the view of Georgian Bay and the colourful hills of the Blue Mountain area come into view.
 On a clear day, the view spans 10,000 square kilometres.
 Wow.